-In its “PoliTo4Impact” Strategic Plan, Politecnico recognises a large, strategically important role for the transfer of knowledge and technologies for the country's social, economic, and industrial development.
-The technology transfer activities, within the University, are aimed, in the first place, at systematising the capacity to enhance research results and, through this enhancement, to support the growth of the competitiveness of companies in the region, providing, at the same time, comprehensive support to public administrations in defining measures and standards that enable sustainable development, to cope with the technological and social changes that concern the whole community.
+In its “PoliTo4Impact” Strategic Plan, Politecnico recognizes a strategic role in the transfer of knowledge and technologies for the country's social, economic, and industrial development.
+Technology transfer activities within the University are aimed in the first place at systematizing the capacity to enhance research results and, through this enhancement, to support the growth and competitiveness of companies in the region.
+At the same time, these activities provide comprehensive support to public administrations in defining measures and standards that enable sustainable development, to cope with technological and social changes that impact the whole community.

-For this reason, Politecnico is actively working, together with other actors in the region, to structure a genuine “innovation ecosystem”, which starts from the development of expertise and research results to arrive at their concrete application, with the transfer of research results to society.
+For this reason, Politecnico together with other actors in the region is actively structuring an Innovation Ecosystem, which lays its foundations on the development of expertise and research results and culminates with the transfer of this knowledge to the overall society.

-Politecnico’s technology transfer system - in line with the models of the most important international universities - has been able to rely, for a while, on the joint activities of a network of actors (bridging institutions), many of which were founded by the University and developed, even physically, within its spaces.
-These actors strengthen its action and impact on the region's economic and entrepreneurial fabric.
+Politecnico’s technology transfer system - aligned with the models of the most prominent international universities - relies upon the joint activities of a network of actors (identified as bridging institutions), many of which were founded by the University.
+These actors strengthen Politecnico's action and impact on regional economic and entrepreneurial development.

 The technology transfer system is based on three areas of intervention:

-3) transferral to the industrial world and society.
+3) Transfer of technologies to the industrial world and society.

-The activities undertaken by the university within the innovation ecosystem are part, therefore, of a wider system of actors that contribute to the formation of the technology transfer system according to a model based on sharing knowledge and its translation into expertise and innovative technologies provided to society.
+The activities undertaken by the university within the innovation ecosystem are part, therefore, of a wider system of actors that contribute to the formation of the Technology Transfer System, a model based on knowledge development and knowledge transfer capable of creating value for society.

-The partners of Politecnico di Torino that constitute the technology transfer system contribute specific expertise, services and networks that are complementary and synergistic.
-We begin with the methodology and research support of EIC, passing through the business incubator I3P, the Links and LifTT foundations, the Piemonte Innova foundation, and the Fondazione Compagnia di Sanpaolo.
-In addition, one fundamental partner of Politecnico is the Competence Industry Manufacturing 4.0, the national reference hub for manufacturing companies oriented at digitalising processes.
-Relationships with venture capital firms are also important, with whom the University has signed specific partnership agreements for many technology sectors (Vertis, Eureka!
-Venture, CDP Venture Capital), as is Netval, the Italian association that groups the universities, public research bodies, IRCCS (Scientific Institutes for Research, Hospitalization and Healthcare), and other organisations that operate in the innovation and technology transfer promotion sector.
+Politecnico di Torino partners constitute a synergetic and complementary set of actors that contribute to the Technology Transfer System by providing specific expertise, services, and networks.
+From EIC, which provides methodological and research support, moving to I3P, which offers incubation services, and finally Links and LifTT foundations, the Piemonte Innova foundation, and the Fondazione Compagnia di Sanpaolo.
+In addition, one of Politecnico's key partners is the Competence Industry Manufacturing 4.0, the national reference hub for manufacturing companies oriented at digitalising processes.
+Relationships with venture capital firms (Vertis, Eureka!
+Venture, CDP Venture Capital) are also a priority.
+With these actors the University has signed specific partnership agreements to promote startup investments, covering many technological sectors.
+Finally, Netval, the Italian association that groups universities, public research bodies, IRCCS (Scientific Institutes for Research, Hospitalization and Healthcare), and other organisations that operate in the innovation and technology transfer promotion sector.